thomasyunghint/Option-Pricing/README.md

 **Mentor:** Mitch Gao, Ph.D. – Director, Desk Quant (Unified Global Markets), UBS

-> *Built with Coke Zero, code, and passions with the Greeks.*
+> *Built with Coke Zero, code, and an unhealthy fascination with the Greeks.*